rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

 > __"Ultimately it's an interesting question."__

 __As it's an Interesting Question.
-Let's find a relation between them.__
+Let's find How Weather afect Renewable & Non Renewable Energy.__

 ## 2 Data Collection
 I have collected Historical Data for year 2012-2017 using two different API's.